schneems/rust_macro_tutorial/docs/090_proc_macro_complete.md

 <span id="chapter_09" />

-## 9: Implement the full Derive macro (customizable with attributes)
+## 9: Implement the All-Wheel Derive Macro (customizable with attributes)

-With the parsing logic contained within `ParseContainer` and `ParseField` we can focus on implementing the core logic of our macro.
+With the parsing logic contained within `ParseContainer` and `ParseField`, we can focus on implementing the core logic of our macro.
 Replace this code:

 ```rust
 :::-> print.erb